oomi-the-octo/oomis-splatoon-patches/README.md

 # Oomi's Splatoon Patches
 This contains my public Splatoon patches.

-> The name of the patches:
+> The links for the patches:
 ## Splatoon 1:
 Available soon.
 ## Splatoon 2: